 ISPs have long disliked P2P/BitTorrent-type traffic on their networks.
 At one time or another, every ISP has waged war on this kind of traffic.

-In 2007, it was reported that Comcast used an application from Sandvine to throttle BitTorrent traffic.
+In 2007, TorrentFreak reported that Comcast used an application from Sandvine to throttle BitTorrent traffic.
 Sandvine’s app would break every seeding connection with a user’s new peers after only a few seconds if it was not a Comcast user.

 A 2008 report claimed Cox Communications made a habit of interfering with BitTorrent traffic on a regular basis.
 The Max Planck Institute for Software Systems released a study that showed Cox did so around the clock and not only at times of “peak congestion,” as the provider had claimed.

-I believe it is safe to say that no matter what ISP you use, it has throttled a customer at one time or another.
+I believe it is safe to say that no matter which ISP you use, it has throttled a customer at one time or another.

 While throttling has, in recent years, been basically outlawed in the United States, it still takes place in many countries – especially in underdeveloped nations where broadband still has yet to make heavy inroads.

 With a change of regimes in the U.S., it looks as if bandwidth-throttling could be making a big, unwelcome comeback in the near future.
 I can imagine that ISPs are currently brushing off their old techniques while tuning up some new ones they’ve developed, in eager anticipation of once again being able to data-throttle with abandon.

 While most reports of outlandish throttling by U.S. carriers peaked around 2008 or so, when the FCC first started taking a closer look at how internet providers used bandwidth-throttling, it’s likely to once again become a favorite tool to control user’s bandwidth-hungry habits if the FCC chairman’s proposals become rules.

 U.S. ISPs are not the only providers to throttle.
 A number of reports out of the United Kingdom indicate U.K. providers are just as apt to throttle their customer’s bandwidth as stateside providers once were.